DestinyJoyner/Stack-Sort/readMe.md

 ## Stack Sort Method

 ### Guide
-- An example stack is created, and if you run the file the sort method will run (node stack- sort)
+- An example stack is created, and if you run the file the sort method will run (node stack-sort.js)

 - the console.log's in the terminal will show the values of the originalStack's top Vale as well as the newly created Stack's top value for the duriation of the algorithm